PeterDaveHello/awesome-sdn/README.md

 # Library
 - [loxigen](https://github.com/floodlight/loxigen) - LoxiGen is a tool that generates OpenFlow protocol libraries for a number of languages.
-- [openfaucet](https://github.com/rlenglet/openfaucet) - openfaucet is a pure Python implementation of the OpenFlow 1.0.0
-protocol, based on Twisted.
-- [oflib-node](https://github.com/TrafficLab/oflib-node) - Oflib-node is an OpenFlow protocol library for Node.
-It converts between OpenFlow wire protocol messages and Javascript objects.
-- [OpenFlowJ](https://bitbucket.org/openflowj/openflowj) - A Java implementation of low-level OpenFlow packet marshalling/unmarshalling and IO operations.
-- [nettle](http://haskell.cs.yale.edu/other-projects/nettle/) - A Haskell library for working with the OpenFlow protocol.

 # Test
 - [oftest](https://github.com/floodlight/oftest) - OpenFlow Testing Framework